 Can Charcoal Soap Help In Lightening Skin?

 The main benefit of using charcoal soap is that it makes your skin clearer and brighter when included in your skincare routine.
-Therefore, there is little evidence related to the skin-lightening properties of charcoal soap.
+Therefore, there is little evidence related to the activated charcoal skin-lightening properties.

 Charcoal clears the skin, and this helps reveal the true natural color that you have.
 This does not mean that it will lighten your skin tone.
 But your skin will look bright by using activated charcoal in your skincare.